Get exclusive member benefits & effect social change. Join Today

 Each of your kidneys has about one million nephrons.
 Nephrons are small structures that filter waste from your blood.
-Diabetes can cause the nephrons to thicken and scar, which makes them less able to filter waste and remove fluid from the body.
-This causes them to leak a type of protein called albumin into your urine, leading to diabetic nephropathy.
+Diabetes can cause the nephrons to thicken and scar, which make them less able to filter waste and remove fluid from the body.
+This causes them to leak a type of protein called albumin into your urine.
+Albumin can be measured to help diagnose and determine the progression of diabetic nephropathy.

 The exact reason this occurs in people with diabetes is unknown, but high blood sugar levels and high blood pressure are thought to contribute to diabetic nephropathy.
 Persistently high blood sugar or blood pressure levels are two things that can damage your kidneys, making them unable to filter waste and remove water from your body.